mbeddr/mps-platform-docs/src/doc/docs/aspects/structure.md

     The easiest way to do this is via [PropertyIdRefExpression](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590301%28jetbrains.mps.lang.smodel.structure%29%2F2644386474302386080).
 Then you can directly reference the property in question like this:
     `property/MyConcept : myProperty/.getName()`
-    Whit this implementation, every changes in the property names are always calculated properly.
+    Whith this implementation, every change in the property names are always calculated properly.

     {{ contribution_by('abstraktor') }}